-Idiopathic pulmonary fibrosis (IPF) is a clinical syndrome and considered the most common and the most lethal form of pulmonary fibrosis corresponding to the histologic and imaging pattern of UIP.
-It is more common in middle age or elderly men and diagnosed by:
+Idiopathic pulmonary fibrosis (IPF) is a clinical syndrome and considered the most common and the most lethal form of pulmonary fibrosis corresponding to the histologic and imaging pattern of usual interstitial pneumonia.
+It is more common in elderly men and diagnosed by:

 Immune reconstitution inflammatory syndrome (IRIS) is paradoxical deterioration of a pre-existing illness following abrupt improvement in an individual's immune function.
-It is classically seen in HIV/AIDS patients following initiation of highly active anti-retroviral therapy (HAART).
-Increasing...
+It is classically seen in HIV/AIDS patients following initiation of highly active antiretroviral therapy (HAART).
+Increasingl...

 Inferior medial pontine syndrome, also known as Foville syndrome, is one of the brainstem stroke syndromes occurring when there is infarction of the medial inferior aspect of the pons due to occlusion of the paramedian branches of the basilar artery 1-3.
 This infarction involves the following 1-...

 Internuclear ophthalmoplegia (INO) describes a clinical syndrome of impaired adduction in one eye with dissociated horizontal nystagmus of the other abducting eye, due to a lesion in the medial longitudinal fasciculus (MLF) ipsilateral to the eye unable to adduct.
 It is a common finding in multi...